 Then, of course, if you are a devout Buddhist man and have money, you are also likely to wear a massive Buddhist amulet, on a gold chain and encased in gold.
 There is nothing like showing off your religion and your money – both at the same time.

 Gold in Thailand is also seen as being something you should own if you want good luck, so it is often bought for birthdays, anniversaries and weddings.

 The main reason Thais buy gold though is as an investment.

 In past decades, gold has rarely lost much value and, in fact, much of the time keeps increasing in price.
 For Thais who may be worried about losing family money then, they know if they buy gold they can always sell it if they happen across hard times.

 Many Thais too think putting money in the stock market, which is volatile, is far too risky, and that’s yet one more reason why Thais invest in gold.
-It’s simply seen as safer.
+It is simply seen as safer.

-If you’re looking to buy gold in Bangkok, the two best places are Chinatown (Yaworat) and its more than 140 gold shops and at MBK mall, where you’ll also find a number of excellent gold shops.
+If you are looking to buy gold in Bangkok, the two best places are Chinatown (Yaworat) and its more than 140 gold shops, and at MBK mall, where you will also find a number of excellent gold shops.

-Watch the video below of a typical Thai gold shop and see how it’s open to the street.
-The reason?
-There’s little robbery in Thailand like there is in many western countries, so little chance of having gold stolen.
+There is little robbery in Thailand like there is in many western countries, so store owners believe there is little chance of having their gold stolen.